By Tim Lambert

 Cave people were brutes and morons

 Evidence shows that the Neanderthals were caring.
-One Neanderthal survived despite having a withered arm and deformed feet who was blind in one eye.
+One Neanderthal survived despite having a withered arm and deformed feet and was blind in one eye.
 He could only have survived with the help of the other members of the group.
 So clearly Neanderthals cared for the disabled.
 Neanderthals also buried their dead.
 Anyway, the Neanderthals must have been resourceful to survive in a harsh environment.

 The later Cro-Magnon people made necklaces of stones and shells (like us they liked wearing jewelry).
 Cro-Magnon people also created art.
 They made highly skilled cave paintings and made musical instruments like bone flutes.

 In reality, Stonehenge is much older than the Druids.
 About 650 BC a people called the Celts arrived in England and their priests were called Druids.
 However, Stonehenge is much older.
 It is believed it was built in stages between about 3,100 BC and 1,500 BC.

 This is probably a myth.
 The ‘evidence’ that Druids sacrificed people is, to say the least unreliable.
 See The Druids We can’t be certain but it’s probably a myth.

 Almost certainly this is untrue as his mother lived for many years after his birth (it would normally be fatal for the mother).
 However, the myth that Julius Caesar was born that way may be why this operation is called a cesarean birth.